brrmorre/JordanCurve/README.md

 For the exterior, mutatis mutandis, we do the same but slightly different for the exterior separation.

 We just need to show that these approaches are actually partitions of R2-J.  Well, I think it's relatively straightforward from there, so I just wanna say proof is left to the reader cause I'm lazy and don't wanna work through the details.(編集済)
-[07:36]
-I'm like....
-80-85% confident in my argument.
-[07:39]
-If we can make it casual, not cut each other off, and manage to be friendly as we usually are, I'm happy to jump on a call or like in the hamham server or whatever is preferred.

-im sad and brad今日 07:39
-Nice!
-[07:40]
-I gotta work a bit today but I'll prob have time later today to work on this